alozano-77/AWS-SAA-C02-Course/README.md

 NAT gateways which allow instances with private IP addresses to access these public services.

-When you allocate a gateway endpoint to a subnet, a prefix list is added to the route table.
+- When you allocate a gateway endpoint to a subnet, a ***prefix list*** is added to the route table.
 The target is the gateway endpoint.
 Any traffic destined for S3, goes via the gateway endpoint.
 The gateway endpoint is highly available for all AZs in a region by default.

-With a gateway endpoint you set which subnet will be used with it and it will configure automatically.
+- With a gateway endpoint you set which subnet will be used with it and it will configure automatically.
 A gateway endpoint is a VPC gateway object.
-Endpoint policy controls what things can be connected to by that endpoint.
+  - Endpoint policy controls what things can be connected to by that endpoint.

-Gateway endpoints can only be used to access services in the same region.
+- Gateway endpoints can only be used to access services in the same region.
 Can't access cross-region services.
+You cannot, for instance, access an S3 bucket located in the `ap-southeast-2` region from a gateway endpoint in the `us-east-1` region.

-S3 buckets can be set to private only by allowing access ONLY from a gateway endpoint.
-For anything else, the implicit deny will apply.
+- Prevent Leaky Buckets: S3 buckets can be set to private only by allowing access ONLY from a gateway endpoint.
+For anything else, the _implicit deny_ will apply.

-They are only accessible from inside that specific VPC.
+A limitation is that they are only accessible from inside that specific VPC.

 ### 1.15.4.
-VPC Endpoints (Interface)
+VPC Interface Endpoints

 - Provide private access to AWS Public Services.
   - Anything EXCEPT S3 and DynamoDB